 - Also, every state that has legalized marijuana, so far, is a blue state with the exception of Alaska.
 So, even though pot legalization is almost entirely a blue-state phenomenon, red-state investors are taking advantage.

 - Blue states do the right thing.
-The Do The Right Thing ETF—which tracks companies with a high ESG (environmental, social and governance) score—ranks in the top ten investments for blue and swing states, but not in red states.
+The Do The Right Thing ETF—which tracks companies with a high ESG (environmental, social and governance) score and socially responsible investments—ranks in the top ten investments for blue and swing states, but not in red states.

 The key takeaway from the Stash data team is that despite a polarized political atmosphere, investors are finding some common ground.
 That may or may not make you feel better about the current political climate, but it may be a topic that helps break the ice with politically-opposed relatives on Thanksgiving.

 18-24 – 10.31%